JonKing93/pfdf/docs/guide/segments/filter.rst

   >>> acopy.remove(indices=test2)

 Filtering Effects
 -----------------

 When segments are removed, they are permanently deleted from the *Segments* object.
 Any new statistical summaries or physical variables will only be calculated for the remaining segments.
 Similarly, object properties won't contain values for the deleted segments, and the outputs of the :doc:`raster <rasters>` method will only include the remaining segments.
 Note that a stream segment's ID is not affected by segment removal.
 Although an ID may be removed from the network, the individual IDs are constant, so are not renumbered when the network becomes smaller.

+Finally, note that removing a terminal segment will delete any previously saved basins raster.
+As such, we recommend only calling the :ref:`locate_basins method <pfdf.segments.Segments.locate_basins>` *after* filtering.